covcom/304CEM/03 Asynchronous JavaScript/README.md

 ### 7.1 Test Your Knowledge

-1. modify the script to ask for the base currency
+1. modify the script to ask for the currency to convert to and display only the one conversion rate.
 2. instead of printing the exchange rate, ask for the amount to be converted and them return the equivalent in the chosen currency
 3. use the [OpenExchangeRates](https://openexchangerates.org/api/currencies.json) API to display the full name of the chosen currency